 What’s more, trauma sensitive yoga has distinct guidelines around the language used by the teachers, how they interact with students and the environment in which classes are taught.
 These guidelines make it easier for teachers to keep their students safe, help them make progress and monitor results.

-At the moment, there aren’t any studies specifically on trauma sensitive yoga for eating disorders, although there is plenty of evidence that this approach reduces many of the symptoms experienced by people with eating disorders, including anxiety, depression and problems with emotional processing.
+At the moment, there are few studies specifically on trauma sensitive yoga for eating disorders, although there is plenty of evidence that this approach reduces many of the symptoms experienced by people with eating disorders, including anxiety, depression and problems with emotional processing.

-Trauma sensitive yoga is the foundational approach that we use at A Sound Life, an organisation that provides specialised yoga to people in at-risk and underserved populations.
-Evaluations conducted at the Adolescent Medicine Unit at Westmead Hospital show that both clinicians and student-patients found the trauma-sensitive yoga delivered by ASL teachers to be helpful in reducing anxiety and, in turn, helping students to manage their symptoms.
-ASL also brings trauma-sensitive yoga into drug and alcohol rehab centres, domestic violence shelters and other environments in which the people accessing services have a history of trauma.
+Trauma sensitive yoga is the foundational approach that I used while teaching young people recovering from anorexia and bulimia at Westmead Children's Hospital.
+Evaluations conducted at the Adolescent Medicine Unit at the hospital showed that both clinicians and patients found trauma-sensitive yoga to be helpful in reducing anxiety and, in turn, helping students to manage their symptoms.

 Yoga can and does help people with eating disorders and others affected by trauma and teachers who are trained in trauma sensitive yoga techniques can make a big difference to the lives of their students.